 Before we talk about productivity, careers, or team dynamics, we need to settle something more basic: what is this thing you are using when you open an LLM-powered tool and start typing?

 The technology only reached sufficient maturity for serious professional use recently.
 Two of the practitioners, Ben and Samir, specifically recommend Andrej Karpathy’s materials on LLM internals as essential background.
-Luca recommends Simon Willison.
+Luca and Sam recommend Simon Willison.
 Dani and Noel both emphasize learning by doing: Dani’s recommendation is blunt (“no reading, just practice”), while Noel advises people to practice on their own and discover patterns through experimentation.
 The message is consistent: understand how the machine works before you trust it with your work.

 The practical consequence of the mechanism is something I have seen repeatedly in my own work: the more unusual a project is, the more the LLM will try to steer you away into a more common area.
 Truly novel projects do not do well with LLMs.
 This follows directly from training-data dependency.
 If your task closely resembles patterns the model has seen millions of times, the output will be competent.
 If your task is genuinely new, the output will pull you toward the familiar whether you want it or not.